 The murder weapon was never found and at the time, police were interested in talking to a young white male with long blond hair who had been see near the scene of the crime on Saturday.
 That person was eventually identified as a suspect but there was never enough evidence to charge him.
 He was eventually convicted of stabbing a woman in the western part of Massachusetts.
 He served his time and was released from prison.

 Several other murders that involved a knife took place in the area that went unsolved.
 Some of those cases have strong suspects but not enough evidence for a conviction.
 If you have any information about this case, please call 978-353-2307.

 Horrific Murder of Au Pair Haunts Those That Knew Her

 Every decade there is always a murder that stands out in Boston.
 In the 1990s, it was the brutal death of 20 year old Karina Holmer that caused fear in the minds of young clubgoers.
-The 20 year old was from Sweeden and had come to America to work as an au pair (nanny).
+The 20 year old was from Sweden and had come to America to work as an au pair (nanny).
 The last moments of her life remain a mystery.
 She was seen by friends at the Zanzibar Nightclub in Downtown Boston on an early Saturday morning of June 22, 1996.
 Within 2 days, some of her remains were found and it was determined that she was strangled and her body cut in half.
-The top half of her remains had been found in a trash bin behind a Boston apartment building on Boylston Street in Boston.
-Her lower half was never located.
+The top half of her remains had been found in a trash bin by a homeless person behind a Boston apartment building on Boylston Street in Boston.
+The lower half of Holmer’s body has never been located.